NavidKhezrian/ShapE-TextTo3D-HPC/README.md

 # ShapE-TextTo3D-HPC

 This project is a text-to-3D model containerized using Singularity and is optimized for execution on high-performance computing (HPC) systems.
 The model generates 3D shapes based on text prompts and uses GPU acceleration for efficient processing.
-This setup has been successfully tested on the [FAU HPC system](https://hpc.fau.de/).
+The project has been successfully tested on the HPC system at [Erlangen National High Performance Computing Center](https://hpc.fau.de/).

 This project builds upon the [Shap-E model by OpenAI](https://huggingface.co/openai/shap-e), providing a streamlined way to run text-to-3D conversions within a containerized environment on an HPC platform.